Windhoek, Etosha National Park, Damaraland, Swakopmund, Sossusvlei

 Here the emphasis is less on big game, although there are desert-adapted elephants to be found along the Huab River watercourse, which is often dry, but can fill up dramatically following a period of rain in its catchment area.
 These enigmatic animals eke out a living in this sparse terrain, using techniques learned over generations to ensure their survival.

-What is amazing about Damaraland Camp is the scale of the landscape, the colors of the geological formations that surround you, the strange life forms that exist only here in this incredibly harsh environment, and of course the night skies that are filled with countless galaxies, seeming close enough for you to touch.
+What is amazing about this camp is the scale of the landscape, the colors of the geological formations that surround you, the strange life forms that exist only here in this incredibly harsh environment, and of course the night skies that are filled with countless galaxies, seeming close enough for you to touch.

-Whether you spend your days walking in the Etendeka Mountains, tracking the elephants in the Huab Valley, admiring the bizarre vegetation such as the Welwitschia plant, or going in search of rock art sites at nearby Twyfelfontein, Damaraland Camp will deliver incredible experiences in a landscape unlike any you have ever seen.
+Whether you spend your days walking in the Etendeka Mountains, tracking the elephants in the Huab Valley, admiring the bizarre vegetation such as the Welwitschia plant, or going in search of rock art sites at nearby Twyfelfontein, your camp will deliver incredible experiences in a landscape unlike any you have ever seen.

 The warmth and hospitality of your Namibian hosts here will be a perfect counterpoint for the marvels of your encounters in the wilderness.
 Coupled with superb service and excellent cuisine, your time here will be nothing short of delightful.